sriramab/gamamanual/WikiOnly/DevelopingExtensions/InstallingGitVersion.md

 2. Go back to the Java perspective
 3. Clean project (Project menu > Clean ...)

+### If you have errors...
+If errors continue to show on in the different projects, be sure to correctly set the JDK used in the Eclipse preferences.
+GAMA is targeting JDK 1.7, and Eclipse will produce errors if it not found in your environment.
+So, either you set the compatibility to 1.8 by default (in Preferences > Java > Compiler > Compiler Compliance Level) or you change the error produced by Eclipse to a warning only (in Preferences > Java > Compiler > Building > "No strictly compatible JRE for execution environment available).

 ### Run GAMA
 1. In the `msi.gama.application` plugin, open the `gama.product` file
 2. Go to "Contents" tab and click on "Add required"